 Looking to kick-start your data science career in Colorado?
 Let’s talk about Denver.

 The headquarters of MapQuest and Photobucket are here.
-So too are the offices of Oracle-owned Datalogix (i.e. Oracle Data Cloud) and ZenPayroll’s Gusto.
-Over in the River North (RiNo) district, the Catalyst Health-Tech Innovation is pumping new blood into the digital health arena.
+So too is the office of Oracle-owned Datalogix.
+Over in the River North (RiNo) district, the Catalyst Health-Tech Innovation has some opportunities.

 And then there’s Boulder.
-Often regarded as the cooler sibling, Boulder has companies like Rally Softwar, SendGrid, SolidFire, an IBM campus, and the research we mentioned at CU Boulder.
+Often regarded as the cooler sibling, Boulder has companies like Rally Software, SolidFire, an IBM campus, and the research we mentioned at CU Boulder.
 People often talk about the small-town feel and the excitement around new projects.

 But if you’re thinking of working in Colorado, you don’t have to be limited by geography.
 The state’s start-up attitude—creating data science companies where once there were rocks—has spread itself beyond the major metropolitan areas.
-Heck, even GitPrime was founded at a coworking facility in Durango.
+Heck, even Pluralsight Flow was founded at a coworking facility in Durango.

 Data Scientist Salaries in Colorado